fernandeslouro/blog/_posts/2020-06-02-gpt-3-openai-has-just-released-the-worlds-largest-ml-model-yet.md

 As for results, GPT-3 is excellent at generating realistic news articles.
 While mean human accuracy (the ratio of correct assignments to non-neutral assignments per participant) for the "control model" was ~86%, and chance would be 50%, humans managed to discern GPT-3's articles from real ones at ~52%, which is barely above chance.
 Past work had pointed that humans tended to discern generated articles more accurately if they were longer.
 In order to test this, a second, similar test was set up, in which the articles were ~500 words long (in the first test they were ~200 words long).
 Even with longer articles, mean human accuracy was still ~52% for the GPT-3 articles.

 Below you can see the article which humans found the easiest to distinguish from a human written article.
 It provides factually wrong information (e.g. Megyn Kelly does not host The Tonight Show, and this interaction between high-profile celebrities never happened).
 It's also quite a bizarre, funny read.
-Nonetheless, it is correct syntactically, and coherence is maintained across the article.
+Nonetheless, it is correct syntactically, and some coherence is maintained across the article.

 ![Most easily discernible generated article](/assets/images/worst-generated.png)